brycewray/hugo-site/content/posts/2023/06/asocial/index.md

 Don't misunderstand.
 I'm not claiming purity.
 I still spend what probably is too much time viewing stuff on [Hacker News](https://news.ycombinator.com) but I've sensed the quality of even its discourse subtly, gradually eroding in recent months, so it may be next.

 I was a daily user of Facebook for the better part of a decade, but I did finally cease to care, and killed my account.
 That was over six years ago, and I've never looked back.
 We'll see whether I can be equally resolute about these latest goodbyes to platforms which, in my view, have outlived their usefulness --- certainly to me.

+**Update, 2023-06-09**: Ironically, a few hours after initially publishing this post, I received an invite --- requested weeks ago, before my social media ennui had set in --- to the still-in-beta [Bluesky](https://bsky.app).
+I'm giving it a try as [@brycewray.com](https://bsky.app/profile/brycewray.com) (it lets you use your custom domain as a handle), and finding some nice folks that I'd followed elsewhere.
+Perhaps this experience will be somewhat less *meh*.
+One can hope.
+{.box}